-The procedure is the same to insert the stiffeners: turn the Multigrip brake handle inside out and push the two small rods into the handle again through the opening.
+Follow the same procedure to insert the stiffeners: turn the Multigrip brake handle inside out and push the stiffening bar/tube into the handle again through the opening.

-There is also a swivel • where the brake lines/brake handles connect to prevent the brake lines from twisting.
+There is also a swivel 4 where the brake lines/brake handles connect to prevent the brake lines from twisting.

-Speed system
+Speed system (Trimmer)

-The APUS RS already has a high basic trim speed, but this can be increased considerably by using the additional speed system.
-It is particularly useful if there is a strong headwind, for valley crossings or to leave a dangerous area quickly.
+The TWIN RS already has a high basic trim speed, but this can be increased considerably by using the additional speed system.
+It is particularly useful if there is a strong headwind, for valley crossings or to leave a dangerous area quickly, provided conditions allow it to be used safely.

-The A - and B-risers can be shortened using the speed bar.
-This decreases the canopy's original angle of attack and the speed of the glider increases.
+The B, C- and D-risers can be altered in length using the trimmer.
+This decreases the canopy's original angle of attack and the glider's speed increases.